staeter/work-in-progress/dialogue.md

 - Person : Specifically describes a human user.
 - Bot : Computer program interacting with the platform.
 It may gather data and/or publish *content*.
 - Sybil : Computer program pretending to be a human user.
 - Org : Group of *entities* organizing together.
 They have an *aim*, *processes* and a *record*.
-It might be publicly visible or private in which case only its *members* know it exists. *Members* may share *content* internally.
+It might be publicly visible or private in which case only its *members* and some other authorized *entities* know it exists. *Members* may share *content* internally.
 - Member : *Entity* that is part of an *org*.
 - Aim : Piece of text describing the goals, intended purposes and general orientation of an *org*.
 The introduction and the *core principles* together form *Dialogue Org*'s *aim*.
 - Action : Different actions can be taken by an *org*.
 This mey be internal *content* moderation, *content* publication and management, modifications of the *aim*, *member* acceptance and exclusion, *role* edition, granting and removal, modifications of *processes*, etc.
 - Process : Methods and criterions by which *action* can be taken within an *org*.
-The mechanisms mey include direct voting, temporary role granting through voting or [sortition](https://en.wikipedia.org/wiki/Sortition), committee deliberation, etc. Its functioning has to be *transparent* to every *member*.
+The mechanisms mey include direct voting, temporary *role* granting through [sortition](https://en.wikipedia.org/wiki/Sortition), committee deliberation, etc. Its functioning has to be transparent to every *member*.
-- Record : List of every *action* taken.
+- Record : List of every *action* taken and the *entities* responsible.
+Each has an [IPLD](https://ipld.io/) reference.
 - Role : *Members* hold different *roles* within an *org* that charge them with some responsibilities and may grants them the right to take a specific *actions*.
 A piece of text describes the expected behavior of the holder.

 Publishing :

 - Content : Piece of content matching a specific *format*.
 It is owned by an *entity* which is the only one able to modify its *auth* data.
+Each has an [IPLD](https://ipld.io/) reference.
 - Format : Standard structure of *content* data, metadata and presentation material (miniature, description, etc.).
 This might cover things like articles, posts, long form video, short vertical video, music, podcast, book, comment, etc.
 - Interaction : Way a *person* can interact with a specific piece of *content*.
-Might be likes, views, reactions, votes, modifications, etc. They only represent quantitative data.
+Might be likes, views, reactions, votes, modifications, etc. They only represent quantitative data and each has an [IPLD](https://ipld.io/) reference.
 - Groupings : *Format* that groups other *contents* together.
 This might be photo or music albums, playlists, reading lists, feeds, etc.
 - Auth : Data structure describing which *entities* get to access and/or *interact* in specific ways with a given piece of *content*.
 All *content* except for public one is encrypted. *Entities* that have reading rights on the content are the only ones to receive the decryption key.
 - Ownership : Every piece of *content* is owned by an *entity* which is the only one able to modify its *auth*. *Content* is *owned* by its initial emitter but can be transferred to a different *entity*.